 Caffeine is the world’s most popular nootropic, thanks to its benefits in improving mental alertness and concentration.

 While it may have some adverse effects when used excessively, hair loss is not one of them.
-In fact, some studies show that it may promote hair growth [4].
+In fact, research by NIH shows that it may promote hair growth [3].

 2. L-Theanine